-My research focuses on understanding Earth's dynamics and evolution into a habitable planet.
-I am interested in global geochemical cycles and magmatic processes occurring in the Earth's interior, and particularly in the behavior of volatile elements (COH) and stable isotopes (e.g., Fe).

-To gain direct insights into the inaccessible deep Earth, I study rare and unique natural samples that form at extreme depths within the Earth's mantle, such as inclusion bearing diamonds.
-Alongside, I conduct high-pressure/hightemperature laboratory experiments to reproduce the geological processes occurring at such extreme conditions and interpret natural observations.
-These approaches are coupled with analytical and theoretical tools to constrain the melting processes differentiating our planet.

-Current research projects include the development of experimental protocols to constrain Fe isotope fractionation in the mantle, the distribution of H and C between minerals and melts in the deep Earth, and the origin and evolution of diamonds and their inclusions.
+My research aims at improving our understanding of Earth's dynamics and evolution.
+I study global geochemical cycles of volatile elements (e.g., C, O, H) and stable isotopes (e.g., Fe) and their use as tracers of magmatic processes differentiating the Earth's mantle and crust.
+I investigate rare natural samples that form at extreme depths within the Earth's mantle, such as inclusion bearing diamonds, which offer a unique opportunity to peek into our inaccessible planet.
+In addition, I conduct high-pressure/high-temperature laboratory experiments to reproduce the geological processes occurring at such extreme conditions and interpret natural observations.
+Both approaches involve the use of stateof-the-art analytical and theoretical tools.
+Current research projects include: (i) the development of experimental protocols to constrain Fe isotope fractionation in the mantle, (ii) the distribution of H and C between minerals and melts in the deep Earth, and (iii) the origin and evolution of natural diamonds and their defects.